enotspe/fortinet-2-elasticsearch/README.md

 **[FortiOS - Log Reference Version 6.2.2 - Public](https://docs.google.com/spreadsheets/d/1hZYIcozgZQhyXTekOJbXujFBAN-YnJ2cQFP_T0ejuio/edit?usp=sharing)**

+Fortigate logs are an ugly beast, mainly because its lack of (good) documentation.
+Current log reference lacks of field description, no field examples either, logids gets added/removed without any notice, etc. Just from 6.2.1, there type "utm" was documented.
+On top of that, GTP events are part of the guide, causing some field mismatch mapping

+* checksum: string  | uint32
+* from: ip  | string
+* to: ip  | string
+* version: string  | uint32

+As far as we are concern, GTP is only part of Fortigate Carrier, which is a different product¿?
+How can Fortigate manage a field that has 2 different data types in its internal relational database? how does fortianalyzer do it?

-Fortigate logs are complicated, it is a very large dataset, fw can be utm or ngfw (this affects logs), no field description, no field examples either, etc. So we have decided to attack them by splitting them by type, resulting in 3 datasets: traffic, utm and event.
+So we have decided to attack them by splitting them by type, resulting in 3 datasets: traffic, utm and event.
 Each of them has its own translation.

-Although Fortinet is moving all types logs to a connection oriented approach for source.ip and destination.ip fields, we are only considering client/source server/destination for traffic logs
+Although Fortinet is moving utm type logs to a connection oriented approach, we are only considering client/source server/destination for traffic logs.

 Right now only traffic and utm logs have been translated, because their usecase is the one which ECS have more coverage.